 Pick up an application at the Phillips County Department of Human Services (DHS), or download the application by clicking on the appropriate button to the right.
-You can also have an application mailed or faxed to you, or click HERE and apply online.
+You can have an application mailed or faxed to you, or click HERE and apply online.

 Applications are in Adobe Acrobat Reader.pdf format.
 You need to have Adobe Acrobat Reader to access these forms.

 Download the latest version of Adobe Acrobat Reader